rome-labs/rome-apps/hercules/README.md

 - **start_slot** - number of Solana slot to start indexation at
 - **admin_rpc** - where to expose Admin API.
 Accepts string of a format: <IPv4_ADDRESS>:<PORT_NUMBER>
 - **max_slot_history (optional)** - how many Solana blocks to store in the Solana Block Storage - all in case if not specified
-- **block_loader_batch_size** - how many blocks should Solana Block Loader to load in parallel when indexing.
-This value may increase loading speed on a good network connection and increase number of error if the connection is bad
 - **mode** - mode of operation.
 Possible values are: **Indexer** - normal indexation mode, **Recovery** - recover solana block history (indexation is disabled, Admin API disabled).

 ## Supported Configurations